About Robert McCammon

 Mr. McCammon has recently begun work on the next Matthew Corbett novel, Cardinal Black.

 In between his historical fiction novels, McCammon has written contemporary novels, the first of which, The Five, was published by Subterranean Press in Spring 2011.
 The Border was published in May 2015.
-His next book, Last Train from Perdition, is the second novella in a historical vampire series started by I Travel by Night.
+His next book, The Listener, is set in the 1930s and will be published in February 2018 by Cemeter Dance Publications.

 Robert McCammon is a lifelong resident of Birmingham, Alabama.